Why This Matters in Investment Banking

 Question: Should we subtract all cash or just excess cash?

 Example: If a company has $100M cash but needs $20M for operations, only subtract $80M in the bridge calculation.
+This nuance is more relevant for cash-intensive businesses like retailers with significant working capital needs.

 Operating Leases